 What are the advantages of buy to let properties?

 Many buy to let investors like owning property as it is a tangible asset, which gives them more control over it than a stock or share.
 Rather than buying interest in a stock and hoping it performs well, you have an active role to play in every part of the letting process.
-You choose the property and, as landlord, control how it is managed and oversee every aspect of the finances.
+You choose the property and, as the landlord, control how it is managed and oversee every aspect of the finances.
 This might be appealing if you trust your instincts and can be organised with both your time and money.

-If you are an experienced investor then buying property can also be a good way to diversify your existing portfolio.
+If you are already an experienced investor then buying property can also be a good way to diversify your existing portfolio.

 Can I take out a mortgage on a buy to let property?